 Director Sharp Ingle Sells 2,000 Shares of Ingles Markets Inc (IMKTA)

-Ingles Markets Inc is an American regional supermarket chain with operations in the Southeastern United States.
-The company operates supermarkets, offering customers a wide variety of nationally advertised food products, including grocery, meat, produce, deli and bakery departments.
-In addition, the company also operates pharmacies and fuel centers as part of its supermarket locations.

-Over the past year, Sharp Ingle has sold a total of 53,000 shares of Ingles Markets Inc and has not made any purchases of the stock.
-The insider's recent sale contributes to a pattern observed over the last year, where there have been 19 insider sells and no insider buys.
+Ingles Markets Inc (NASDAQ:IMKTA), an American regional supermarket chain with operations in the Southeastern United States, has reported an insider sale according to a recent SEC filing.
+Director Sharp Ingle sold 2,000 shares of the company on March 21, 2024.
+The transaction was executed at a price of $76 per share, resulting in a total sale amount of $152,000.Over the past year, the insider has sold a total of 55,000 shares of Ingles Markets Inc and has not made any share purchases.
+This latest transaction continues a trend of insider sales at the company, with a total of 20 insider sells and no insider buys reported over the same period.

-On the valuation front, Ingles Markets Inc (NASDAQ:IMKTA) had a market cap of $1.452 billion on the day of the insider's sale.
-The stock's price-earnings ratio stood at 7.87, which is below both the industry median of 16.12 and the company's historical median price-earnings ratio.
-This suggests a lower valuation relative to its peers and its own trading history.
+The stock's market cap following the sale stands at $1.435 billion.
+Ingles Markets Inc's price-earnings ratio is currently 7.77, which is below both the industry median of 16.44 and the company's historical median price-earnings ratio.
+This valuation suggests that the stock is trading at a lower multiple compared to its peers and its own historical levels.According to the GuruFocus Value chart, with a share price of $76 and a GF Value of $89.70, Ingles Markets Inc has a price-to-GF-Value ratio of 0.85, indicating that the stock is modestly undervalued.

-The stock was trading at $75 on the day of the transaction, with a GuruFocus Value of $89.68.
-This indicates a price-to-GF-Value ratio of 0.84, classifying Ingles Markets Inc as modestly undervalued according to the GF Value metric.

-The GF Value is calculated considering historical trading multiples such as price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow, along with a GuruFocus adjustment factor based on the company's past returns and growth, and future business performance estimates from Morningstar analysts.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.